eddytheblack/rock_paper_scissors/README.md

 If scripts fail to install simply download from the https://nodejs.org/en/ website.

 ## Running the application
-To run the application perform `npm start` in the terminal and direct to http://localhost:8000 to interact with the game .
+To run the application perform the `npm start` command and direct to http://localhost:8000 to interact with the game.
+.

 ## Running tests